-- 76 E.g., Directive 2006/43/EC of the European Parliament and of the Council of 17 May, 2006, on Statutory Audits of Annual Accounts and Consolidated Accounts, Amending Council Directives 78/660/EEC and 83/349/EEC and Repealing Council Directive 84/253/EEC (September 6, 2006); Directive 2006/46/EC of the European Parliament and of the Council of 14 June, 2006, Amending Council Directives 78/660/EEC on the Annual Accounts of Certain Types of Companies, 83/349/EEC on Consolidated Accounts, 86/635/EEC on the Annual Accounts and Consolidated Accounts of Banks and Other Financial Institutions and 91/674/EEC on the Annual Accounts and Consolidated Accounts of Insurance Undertakings (August 16, 2006). - 77 These exemptions are consistent with "co-determination" and similar requirements in some countries with a dual board system, such as Germany, that require corporate audit committees to include a labor representative.
-The SEC has also adopted rules for foreign private issuers permitting alternative structures where these structures are provided for under local law, such as statutory auditors or Japan's Statutory Board of Auditors. - 78 SEC Release no. 33-8220. - 79 The SEC has clarified that a director can retain independent status when loans or payments are made from a financial institution to a director or family member in the ordinary course of business, on substantially the same terms as for the general public. - 80 In addition to Section 10A, the NYSE and Nasdaq listing rules specify independence criteria for audit committee members that must be observed by foreign private issuers unless they disclose departures from these criteria.
+- 79 E.g., Directive 2006/43/EC of the European Parliament and of the Council of 17 May, 2006, on Statutory Audits of Annual Accounts and Consolidated Accounts, Amending Council Directives 78/660/EEC and 83/349/EEC and Repealing Council Directive 84/253/EEC (September 6, 2006); Directive 2006/46/EC of the European Parliament and of the Council of 14 June, 2006, Amending Council Directives 78/660/EEC on the Annual Accounts of Certain Types of Companies, 83/349/EEC on Consolidated Accounts, 86/635/EEC on the Annual Accounts and Consolidated Accounts of Banks and Other Financial Institutions and 91/674/EEC on the Annual Accounts and Consolidated Accounts of Insurance Undertakings (August 16, 2006). - 80 However, French securities laws also require an auditor's attestation.

+- 81 These exemptions are consistent with "co-determination" and similar requirements in some countries with a dual board system, such as Germany, that require corporate audit committees to include a labor representative.
+The SEC has also adopted rules for foreign private issuers permitting alternative structures where these structures are provided for under local law, such as statutory auditors or Japan's Statutory Board of Auditors. - 82 SEC Release No. 33-8220. - 83 The SEC has clarified that a director can retain independent status when loans or payments are made from a financial institution to a director or family member in the ordinary course of business, on substantially the same terms as for the general public. - In addition to Section 10A, the NYSE and Nasdaq listing rules specify independence criteria for audit committee members that must be observed by foreign private issuers unless they disclose departures from these criteria.
 See subsection G. below.
 Domestic issuers are not given this comply or explain flexibility and must simply satisfy the independence criteria.